Advertiser Disclosure

 Unfortunately, it’s hard — if not impossible — to find a discount (or earn extra points) on Walt Disney World tickets.

-So with that in mind, we recommend using a credit card that earns more than 1 point per dollar spent on either all purchases or on entertainment purchases to pay for your tickets.
+With that in mind, we recommend using a credit card that earns more than 1 point per dollar spent on either all purchases or entertainment purchases to pay for your tickets.

-Some examples of this include the Capital One Venture card (2 points per dollar spent on every purchase) or the Freedom Unlimited card (1.5 points per dollar spent on every purchase).
-Using cards like these will give you more points for your purchase, and in turn fuel your next trip!
+Examples include the Capital One Venture card (2 miles per dollar spent on every purchase) or the Freedom Unlimited card (1.5% back on every purchase).
+Using cards like these will give you more points for your purchase, which will fuel your next trip!

 Final Thoughts